dddExperiments/PhotosynthViewer/README.md

 ## Setup
 - install latest version of node.js (tested with v0.10.29)
 	- http://nodejs.org/download/
+	- make sure that node and npm are in the path (npm install was broken for me and I had to create manually C:\Users\YOUR_USERNAME\AppData\Roaming\npm)
 - install grunt globally
+	- in your command line from anywhere
 	- run 'npm install -g grunt-cli'
 - install dependencies
-	- go to the root of
+	- go to the root of the open source package
 	- run 'npm install'
 - to enable Bing map demos:
 	- open '/web/js/embedScripts.js' and add your own bing map developper key.